smitshah19902/Abstract-Scene/README.md

   <pre>
   Go ahead and open the Images folder to get the images.
   <ul>
-    <li>There are rendered images in png format for you to download and view.</li>
+    <li>There are rendered images in png format for you to view and download.</li>
   </ul>
   </pre>
  </details>